ghc-proposals/ghc-proposals/proposals/0000-type-lambda.rst

   If you want to bind a type variable in a lambda, you must separate the ``\`` from the ``@``.

+* This proposal is meant to dovetail nicely with other recent proposals in this space (`#126`_, `#128`_), but all the proposals are orthogonal.
+Any can usefully be accepted without the others.

 * (technical) The `Visible Type Applications`_ (VTA) paper defines the behavior about what to do when checking against a polytype: it says to deeply skolemize.
 However, eager deep skolemization will spell trouble for this extension, as we need the lambdas to see